-PT 707 ADVANCED NEUROANATOMY/MOTOR CONTROL This course will cover how action goals are translated into sensorimotor strategies.
+DPT 702 ACQUISITION AND CONTROL OF HUMAN MOVEMENT covers how action goals are translated into sensorimotor strategies.
 It will include a review of basic neuroanatomy and neurophysiology, focusing on processes involved in motor control and motor learning.
 Students will investigate motor control problems at the level of the muscular system, as well as the spinal and supraspinal levels.
 Functional analysis of system structures will examine normal and impaired movement patterns.
-Clinical applications to Physical and Occupational Therapy practice will be developed.
+Clinical applications to Physical Therapy practice will be developed.
 3 credits.